catnapchris/diabotical-stuff/README.md

 # diabotical-stuff
-Diabotical maps and huds and stuff.
+Diabotical maps and scripts and stuff.